-You have probably heard the term in many instances but do you know what full coverage insurance actually means?
+You may have heard the term, but do you know what full coverage insurance actually is?
 The definition can differ significantly depending on who you ask.
-We're here to clear this up in black and white so you can shop smarter.
+We're here to clear this up so you can shop smarter.

-The reason that full coverage is confusing and why folks in the insurance world try not to use this term is because it does not describe any specific set of coverage.
-It's a broad term and means different things to different people.
-If you tell your agent you want a full coverage policy, then chances are they will ask you about specific coverage that you want included or not included.
+Full coverage is confusing because it does not describe a specific set of coverage features.
+It's a broad term that means different things to different people.
+If you tell your agent you want a full coverage policy, chances are they'll ask you which specific coverages you want to include.

 What Does Full Coverage Mean?

 Essentially, full coverage insurance describes comprehensive and collision.
-Comprehensive and Collision coverage protects your vehicle in the event that it is damaged after you pay your deductible.
+Comprehensive and collision coverages protect your vehicle if it is damaged after you pay your deductible.
 The higher your deductible the less likely you are to file a claim, so your insurance carrier will offer a lower rate.
 The opposite is true for a lower deductible.
 These coverages are commonly purchased together, but it is important to know that they are separate and cover two different things.

-From an Agent's standpoint, when a consumer asks for a full coverage policy they want at least:
+From an insurance agent's perspective, when a consumer asks for a full coverage policy they want at least:

-Any other coverage is going to be considered optional, so don't assume that saying "full coverage" will include everything that you might want.
+Other coverage is optional, so don't assume that saying "full coverage" includes everything that you might want.

-Since full coverage doesn’t describe any specifics, you may not be getting coverage that is available to you on a normal insurance plan, such as:
+Since full coverage doesn’t describe specifics, you may not get all the coverage available to you on a normal insurance plan, including:

-- Uninsured Motorist Coverage (unless it is legally required in your state)
+- Uninsured Motorist Coverage (unless legally required in your state)

-- Medical or PIP Coverage (unless it is legally required in your state)
+- Medical or PIP Coverage (unless legally required in your state)

 - Optional Death Benefit (only available in certain states)